Futtor History, Family Crest & Coats of Arms

-Norman Conquest of island in 1066.
+The Futtor family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person with remarkable feet.
 Nicknames were often used to distinguish a person by a noticeable physical characteristic.
 In this case the trait may have been very large feet, or feet which were deformed in some way.
 The name was originally derived from the Old English word fot which meant foot.
 Alternatively, the name could have been derived from a residence, in other words someone who lived at the "foot of a mountain".
 For the Footman variation, the obvious occupational origin as a soldier in the infantry applies and not as a domestic servant.
-CITATION[CLOSE]

 Early Origins of the Futtor family